seektable/localization/README.md

 1. Go to "Admin" &rarr; "UI Localization"
 1. Choose JSON-file for desired language, copy-paste its content into the textarea and press "Save"

-SeekTable can be configured to support multiple languages and even for cube labels translation: [SeekTable localization](https://www.seektable.com/help/self-hosted-localization).
+SeekTable can be configured to support multiple languages (including cubes/reports labels translation): [SeekTable localization](https://www.seektable.com/help/self-hosted-localization).